What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Refrain from testing your website on different browsers simultaneously.
 Instead, Switching between browsers every two or three days will help achieve accurate results.

-Avoid writing browser-specific native codes as they can lead to serious cross-browser compatibility issues.
+Avoid a browser-specific native coding perspective as they can lead to serious cross-browser compatibility issues.

 These tips can surely optimize your website’s browser compatibility, but if the user interface(UI) is not optimized, it can still result in bad UX.
-Users that visit your website interact with the interface and that is why a well-designed UI becomes vital.
+Users that visit your website interact with the interface and that is why a well-designed and attractive user interface becomes a critical element.

+A great user experience is the bedrock of a successful website.
 Designing UI and developing UX both need to go hand in hand if you want to create innovative experiences for your users.
-However, there should be an alignment between the designing process and the intended outcome to build reliable website UX.
+However, there should be an alignment between the designing process and the intended outcome to build a reliable website UX as both require different skills.

-Not to mention, synchronizing the web design and frontend development becomes even more challenging if you have separate teams.
-One of the most critical challenges that web development companies face is the lack of context on what a user may expect from a website’s UX design.
+Not to mention, synchronizing the responsive web design and frontend development becomes even more challenging if you have separate teams.
+One of web development companies’ most critical front-end challenges is the lack of context on what a user may expect from a website’s UX design.

 While many firms employ user research to understand user expectations, it requires extensive resources that may not be feasible for every organization to obtain.